TurkServer/docs/_pages/examples/tutorial.md

 So we've set the bonus value, but we haven't yet approved the worker's assignment or paid the bonus.
 We can't test out this functionality while running as a fake user, so we'll have to move to Mechanical Turk's sandbox environment.

+## Deployment

+To continue with the tutorial, follow the [deployment instructions] (quickstart) so that you can use the actual MTurk API and get the app running in the MTurk sandbox.

 ## HITs and HITTypes

 The next step is to create a new HIT type.
 We can do this in the admin